Mikael Nilsson (footballer, born 1978)

-Mikael "Micke" Nilsson (/sv/; born 24 June 1978) is a Swedish former professional footballer who played as a midfielder and defender.
+Per Benny Mikael Nilsson (/sv/; born 24 June 1978) is a Swedish former professional footballer who played as a midfielder and defender.
 He is best remembered for representing Halmstads BK, Panathinaikos, and Brøndby.
 A full international between 2002 and 2009, he played 64 matches for Sweden and was a part of their UEFA Euro 2004, 2006 FIFA World Cup, and UEFA Euro 2008 squads.

 Club career

 Nilsson started his career with Ovesholms IF, where he stayed until 1998 when he moved to Åhus Horna BK.
 He played for the club for only one season before moving to Halmstads BK in 2000.
 His first season was mostly spent on the bench, but eventually he became one of the team's more important players until, during the 2004 season, he was sold to English club Southampton.

 At Southampton, he was not able to establish himself as a regular member of the first team and in 2005 he was sold to Greek club Panathinaikos.

 On 4 March 2008, he stated that when returning to Sweden he would play for Halmstads BK, but he would live in Malmö since he wanted to live in a larger city.

 On 8 April 2009, Nilsson announced a transfer to Brøndby IF.
 He signed a three-year contract and will move to the club on 1 July 2009.

 Nilsson's Brøndby contract expired on 30 June 2012 after which Nilsson left the club following three years playing as both a right back, midfielder and occasionally right midfielder.
 In his last six months at Brøndby, Nilsson did not play much as Brøndby did not see Nilsson as part of the club's future.

 In August 2012 he agreed to play for the Copenhagen-based club Fremad Amager due to the new assigned coach Per F. Hansen, as he was the former assistant coach of Brøndby IF.
 Although on 8 August 2012, Nilsson officially announced his retirement as a player.